 Investigative report by Atlanta newspaper finds incoming academic credentials of football and basketball players badly lag fellow students.

-At annual convention, athletic association's legislative bodies to consider proposals on a wide variety of issues affecting eligibility of athletes, the role of coaches and colleges' commitment to athletics.
+Legislative bodies to consider proposals on a wide variety of issues affecting eligibility of athletes, the role of coaches and colleges' commitment to athletics.